Zach Freemantle

-Zachary Vincent Freemantle (born October 18, 2000) is an American basketball player for the San Diego Clippers of the NBA G League.
+Zachary Vincent Freemantle (born October 18, 2000) is an American basketball player for Legia Warsaw of the Polish Basketball League (PLK).
 He played college basketball for the Xavier Musketeers.

 Early life

 Freemantle was born and grew up in Teaneck, New Jersey and attended Bergen Catholic High School.
 He averaged 18.9 points, 10.3 rebounds, 1.4 blocks, 1.3 assists and 1.3 steals and was named All-Bergen County in his junior season.
 As a senior, Freemantle averaged 17 points, 10.5 rebounds and two blocks per game as Bergen Catholic won the Non-Public A State Championship and reached the final of the 2019 Tournament of Champions.
 Freemantle was rated a four-star recruit and committed to playing college basketball for Xavier during the summer before his senior year over offers from Penn State, Pittsburgh, Northwestern, Boston College and St. Joseph's.

 College career

 As a freshman, Freemantle averaged 7.5 points and 4.3 rebounds per game and was named to the Big East Conference All-Freshman Team after coming off the bench as a key reserve before starting the final 14 games of the season.
 Freemantle was named a team captain going into his sophomore season.
 On November 30, 2020, he scored 24 points and grabbed 12 rebounds in a 99–96 overtime win against Eastern Kentucky.
 Freemantle averaged 16.1 points and 8.9 rebounds per game as a sophomore.
 He was named to the Second Team All-Big East as well as Big East Co-Most Improved Player alongside Julian Champagnie.
 Freemantle averaged 10.4 points and 5.8 rebounds per game as a junior.
 He was suspended in the preseason prior to his senior year.
 As a senior, Freemantle averaged 15.2 points and 8.1 rebounds per game.
 He was sidelined with a foot injury on January 28, 2023, and he underwent season-ending surgery in March.
 Freemantle missed the entire 2023-24 season while recovering from surgery.
+In his final season, he averaged 16.8 points, 6.8 rebounds, 2.1 assists and 1.1 steals per game, shooting 51.7 percent from the field.